sparkfabrik/company-playbook/content/resources/training-resources.md

 ### Cloud

-#### AWS Skillbuilder
+#### AWS Skill Builder

-As AWS Partners, SparkFabrik has free access to a huge amount of training material on Amazon's Cloud offering and services, through their _Skillbuilder_ portal.
+As AWS Partners, SparkFabrik has free access to a huge amount of training material on Amazon's Cloud offering and services, through their _Skill Builder_ portal.

 Those resources are great if you and your team want to leverage AWS services in the project at hand.

 > To get access, first you have to [register an AWS Partner Network account](https://partnercentral.awspartner.com/APNSelfRegister) using your `sparkfabrik.com` email and your personal information.
-> Then, head to [AWS Skillbuilder](https://explore.skillbuilder.aws) and access using credentials you've just entered.
+> Then, head to [AWS Skill Builder](https://explore.skillbuilder.aws) and access using credentials you've just entered.

 #### Google SkillBoost